 In the end, there’s always a human being at the other end of the screen, so talk to them, instead of writing for an imaginary crowd.

 Tip 17: Create a Sense of Urgency To Make Your Customers Take Action

 Remember the “only a few left!” message on Walmart’s site?

 That is urgency.

-Telling your customers that they have a limited time to act will help them make a purchasing decision.
+Telling your customers that they have a limited time to act helps them make a purchasing decision.